 Throughout metro Detroit and Ann Arbor, camp purveyors are offering an increasing number of “enrichment” programs – with a hearty focus on academics, learning and continuation of school-year studies.

-If you’ve got a little “Tiger Mom” in you, check out this roundup of 10 high-achieving summer camps in computers in southeast Michigan during summer – from engineering to test prep to empowerment programs.
+If you’ve got a little “Tiger Mom” in you, check out this roundup of 10 high-achieving summer camps in southeast Michigan – from engineering and technology to language immersion.

 “A lot of parents feel it’s a good use of their time for children not to get totally separate from the experience of learning – and, at the same time, acquire skills they don’t otherwise have,” says headmaster Jack Faxon.

 Its Language Adventure Day Camp devotes mornings to intense foreign language study and afternoons for more camp-like, play-based activities.
-Campers range in age from 5 to 13, and the camp runs for four weeks.
+Foreign Language Immersion takes place in French, German, Spanish and Mandarin Chinese.

 Programs for young authors, a summer arts studio, robotics and theater school are all popular at Cranbrook’s expansive campus every summer.
 The theater school brings in theater professionals to give kids a “true sense of what theater professionals are all about,” says Sue Griffin, who retired in early 2016.